Quinoa and Chia Seeds. Right on trend. Right? These two ingredients are everywhere. But, what’s so great about them?

 - Chia seeds are a good source for calcium, potassium, magnesium, iron and phosphorous.

 - When Chia is combined with water, the seeds take on a gelatinous texture so can be used as an egg substitute or thickening agent.
 Chia seeds can absorb water up to 11 times their weight.

 - Good source of healthy Omega-3 fatty acids (ALA) although the body needs to convert those to DHA and EPA and some are inefficient at doing this.

-There is some controversy out there about whether there are adverse effects that outweigh the benefits of consuming chia seeds.
-If you are at all interested, you can get a good review of it here.
+Here’s a comprehensive article on Chia from Health Ambition.
+And there is some controversy out there about whether there are adverse effects that outweigh the benefits of consuming chia seeds.
+If you are at all interested, you can see that point of view here.

 But, back to the delicious cracker.
 This is a perfect way to get both of these ‘superfoods’ into your diet.
 And, the crackers are a perfect complement to the Cheeses – Hot and Cold that you see in the photo above.
 I’ll post the cheese recipe in a few days.